-The consideration that Yasuko and all her family show towards each other is so selfless and beautiful – it’s utterly devastating.
+The consideration that Yasuko and all her family show towards each other is so selfless and beautiful.
+Shows a different kind of strength.
+And it’s utterly devastating.

 Jackie Brown 1997

-Pam Grier plays Jackie Brown who – in a very tricky world of mostly infants – is a real grown up.
+Pam Grier plays Jackie Brown.
+Jackie Brown inhabits a very tricky world – of mostly infants.
+But she is a real grown up.